 Once you choose your music, it will open your project.
 In order to edit, click on the blue track.
 You can cut it shorter, change the start time, add fade in/fade out, and even make the music loop.
 Once you’ve done that, click save and save it to your camera roll to use it in your Instagram Story or Reel!

 There are a lot of different video editing apps out there that allow you to add music (ie – VideoShop), this is just our favorite one.
 It’s very easy to use and you can even AirDrop from your phone directly to another device in the app before having to save it to your camera roll.

 Using Your Music on Instagram Stories and Reels

 Now that you know how to get your music into Instagram’s in-app library, let’s talk about how to use it.

 Next, start searching for your music in their search bar.
-Click on the song you’re looking for and it will open as an overlay on your Story.
+Click on the song you’re looking for and it will open as an overlay on your Story or Reel.
 Tap on the sticker itself to change it.
 There are multiple options – some are cover art/song title display options, and others are font options for the lyrics (our favorite option)!

 Note: With the 2021 Instagram roll-out of the Music sticker globally, there have been a lot of issues.
 Business accounts may only be able to access a small amount of royalty-free music (this comes from Facebook’s sound library).
 Good news is that there is an easy fix to this!
 Switch your account from a Business account to a Creator account and BOOM, problem solved!
 (Plus you still get things like insights so there is not much of a difference).